memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 $ west build --board nrf52840dk_nrf52840 --build-dir ../build
 ```

-But wait, we didn't "do anything devicetree" yet, did we?
+But wait, we didn't "do anything Devicetree" yet, did we?
 That's right, someone else already did it for us!
 After our first look into Zephyr and after exploring Kconfig, we're familiar with the build output of our Zephyr application, so let's have a look!
 You should find a similar output right at the start of your build:

 ```
 -- Found Dtc: /opt/nordic/ncs/toolchains/4ef6631da0/bin/dtc (found suitable version "1.6.1", minimum required is "1.4.6")